 Seven Days in the Scottish Highlands: Whisky, Castles, and Horizontal Rain

-I picked up the rental car in Edinburgh on a Monday morning.
-A Ford Focus with manual transmission — about 42 GBP per day.
-The guy at the counter said, "You're going to the Highlands?
-In June?"
-He paused.
-"Bring layers."
+Pick up the rental car in Edinburgh on a Monday morning — a Ford Focus with manual transmission runs about 42 GBP per day.
+The guy at the counter hears "the Highlands, in June?" and pauses before delivering the only advice that matters: bring layers.
+You'll want every single one.
 If you're exploring the region, Edinburgh is Scotland's capital and the gateway to the Highlands.

 Day 1: Edinburgh to Glen Coe